ishikawa-group/python_development/README.md

-# python_development
+# Python development
-Tips for Python development
+* This repositories summarizes the techniques for Python developing.